 Electricity costs much less per mile than diesel, so although the Vivaro-e is more expensive to buy than its conventional sibblings, it should also prove much cheaper to run.

 This does depend somewhat on your electricity tariff, and where you charge it, though.
-The fastest public chargers can be expensive – but that’s the price you pay for necessity and convenience.
+The fastest public chargers can be very expensive – but that’s the price you pay for necessity and convenience.